 In England it is a government requirement for PCOs to ensure that at least 50% of their practices offer extended hours appointments in an evening or on a Saturday morning.
-This does not mean that 50% must take up the DES.
+This can be achieved either by practices taking up the DES or an equivalent LES.
 In order to reach this target it is hoped that PCOs will use the flexibilities that the wording of the DES now offers.
 Alternatively they should be encouraged to develop a more flexible and locally appropriate LES.
 If you do not feel that the DES is workable or appropriate for your practice this may be worth consideration.
-In negotiating a LES, practices may be able to seek allowances that make the provision of extended access safer and more likely to be appreciated by patients, such as the following: